 Metrics and Targets – closed ended questions answered in addition to the narrative

-1. Does your company use catastrophe modeling to manage your company’s climate- related risks?
+1. Does the Company currently, or plan to use catastrophe modeling to manage the Company’s climate- related risks?
 (Y/N)

-A. If yes, for which climate-related risks does the company use catastrophe models?
+A. If yes, for which climate-related risks does the company use or plan to use catastrophe models?
 [Property, Casualty, Life, Health]

 B. If yes, how does the company use catastrophe modeling to manage climate- related risks?
 [Financial solvency, underwriting, other – please describe]

-2. Does the company use metrics to assess and monitor climate-related risks?
+2. Does the Company currently, or plan to, use metrics to assess and monitor climate-related risks?
 (Y/N)

-3. Does the company have climate-related targets?
+3. Does the Company currently have, or does the Company currently working on a plan to identify climate-related targets?
 (Y/N)

-4. Has the company utilized climate scenarios to analyze their underwriting risk?
+4. Has the company utilized, or is the company evaluating the necessary data and capabilities to use, climate scenarios to analyze their underwriting risk?
 (Y/N)

 A. If yes, which risk factors do the scenarios consider?
 [Physical, Transition, Liability]